hoylabs/OpenDTU-OnBattery-docs/docs/index.md

 * Dynamic Power Limiter to adjust inverter limits dynamically
 * Power Meter interface to read the household power consumption
 * Victron VE.Direct interface to communicate with Victron charge controllers
-* Battery interface (JK BMS, Pylontech, Victron SmartShunt) to know a battery's state
+* Battery interface (JK BMS, Pylontech, Victron SmartShunt, and more) to know a battery's state
 * AC charger interface to control a Huawei AC charger

 ## Key Features inherited from the upstream project

 * Read live data from inverter
-* Show inverters internal event log
+* Show inverter's internal event log
 * Show inverter information like firmware version, firmware build date, hardware revision and hardware version
 * Show and set the current inverter limit
 * Show the current grid profile settings